 Light hiking is the trend.
 Multi-sport sandals use fewer materials, so they are generally lighter than most hiking shoes.
 Wearing sandals mean exerting less effort since these usually weigh less than 10 ounces.

-Characteristics of multi-sport sandals
+Characteristics of men's and women's multi-sport sandals

 The popularity of multi-sport sandals surged in the past few decades.
 They have become a popular choice among hikers who want to go out hiking during really hot days.
 The footwear provides the support that shoes and boots would give but in a lighter and more breathable form.